What Is Shigella?

 Shigellosis is particularly common among toddlers, primarily because they’re not fully toilet-trained.
 Parents and family members of young children, as well as their playmates, are also susceptible to Shigella infection.
 Contamination doesn’t have to be direct.
-For instance, swimming in the same pool as someone with Shigellosis exposes you to contaminated water.
-Thus, as seen by the food poisoning lawyers at Ron Simon & Associates, outbreaks tend to be localized.
+For instance, swimming in the same pool as someone with Shigellosis exposes you to contaminated water, thus, outbreaks tend to be localized.

 How Can You Prevent Shigellosis?

 Since the primary reason for the spread of Shigellosis is poor hygiene, the best way to prevent infection is to wash your hands after using the restroom, before handling food, and frequently throughout the day.
 If you have children at home, it’s critical to encourage them to wash their hands as well, especially if they stay in a daycare center or a babysitter’s home throughout the day.